Instructional DesignSixth form students in maroon sweatshirts collaborate on instructional design project using laptops in modern study space.

 In addition, instructional design incorporates student participation as a key component of the learning process.
 By involving learners in active engagement and interactive activities, instructional designers can enhance knowledge retention and application of the learned concepts.
 This fosters a learner-centered approach that encourages active learning and increases learner motivation.

 Setting clear learning objectives is another crucial aspect of instructional design.
 By clearly defining the desired outcomes, instructional designers provide learners with a sense of purpose and direction.
-This helps learners to understand what they are expected to gain from the training program and allows them to self-monitor their progress.
+This enables teachers to understand what they are expected to gain from the training program and allows them to self-monitor their progress.

 Furthermore, instructional design streamlines the learning experience by organizing information in a clear and logical manner.
 By breaking down complex concepts into smaller, manageable chunks, instructional designers simplify the learning process and enhance comprehension.
 This ensures that learners can understand and apply the content effectively.